vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 ```

 ---
-The `ConstIterator` class is defined as a public nested class within the `DLL` container.
+The `ConstIterator` class is defined as a public nested class within the `SA` container.
 This design makes `ConstIterator` accessible to users, enabling them to traverse and interact with list elements directly.
 Given the simplicity of the `ConstIterator` class, its functions are defined inline within the container's header file.

 ```cpp
 class SA::ConstIterator {